pierregaimard/projet08/CONTRIBUTING.md

 1. Add a new issue to the repository that describe the bug
 1. Create a `hotfix` branch
+1. Build a first application performance profile with Blackfire
 1. Clone the repository on your locale machine
 1. Fix the bug
 1. Write tests to ensure that the bug will not reoccur